whatwg/sg/Workstream Policy.md

 [Other Publications] published by the WHATWG bear text to be determined by the [Steering Group].

-### Notice for Translations
+### Notice for translations

-WHATWG [Living Standards][Living Standard] are under a permissive license that allows independent translations.
-WHATWG recommends the following notice for translations, including the link:
+The WHATWG [Living Standards][Living Standard] are under a permissive license that allows independent translations.
+The WHATWG recommends the following notice for translations, including the
+links:

-> This is a translation of X, which is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-Copyright © YEAR WHATWG (Apple, Google, Mozilla, Microsoft).
+> This is a translation of the <var>X</var> Standard, which is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Copyright © WHATWG (Apple, Google, Mozilla, Microsoft).

-In the above text, X should be replaced with the name of the translated [Living Standard], and should be made a link pointing the the original.
-YEAR should be replaced by the current year.
+In the text above, "<var>X</var> Standard" should link to the translated [Living Standard] and
+<var>X</var> should be replaced with its name.

-In addition, WHATWG recommends the a notice similar to the following, translated into the language of the translation:
+In addition, the WHATWG recommends a notice similar to the following, translated into the language of the translation:

-> This is a non-normative translation.
-Developers should refer to the Living Standard for the latest corrections and for normative requirements.
+> This translation is non-normative.
+The Living Standard contains the normative requirements and might be newer.

-In the text above, "Living Standard" should link to the corresponding [Living Standard].
+In the text above, "Living Standard" should link to the translated [Living Standard].

 ### Notice for Repositories